microsoft/debug-adapter-protocol/overview.md

 The debug adapter returns the supported capabilities in the [**InitializeResponse**](./specification#Types_InitializeResponse) via the [**Capabilities**](./specification#Types_Capabilities) type.
 It is not necessary to return an explicit `false` for unsupported capabilities.

-### Launching and attaching to debuggees
+### Launching and attaching

 After the debug adapter has been initialized it is ready to accept requests for starting debugging.
 Two requests exist for this:
-- [**launch**](./specification#Requests_Launch): the debug adapter launches the program in debug mode and then starts to communicate with it.
+- [**launch**](./specification#Requests_Launch) request: the debug adapter launches the program ("debuggee") in debug mode and then starts to communicate with it.
-Since the debug adapter is responsible for the debuggee, it must ensure that the program is launched from an interactive terminal so that the user can interact with it via stdin/stdout and that the program is terminated properly at the end of the debug session.
+Since the debug adapter is responsible for the debuggee, it should provide options for the end user to interact with the debuggee.
+Basically there are three options how the debuggee can be launched.
+Two of the options are available to the debug adapter via the [**RunInTerminal**](./specification#Reverse_Requests_RunInTerminal) request.
+  - the **_debug console_**: this is an interactive REPL environment which allows the user to evaluate expressions in the context of the debuggee.
+Program output shows up in the debug console too, but the program cannot read input through it (because of the REPL functionality).
+  - an **_integrated terminal_**: this is a terminal emulator integrated in the development tool.
+It supports the usual terminal control codes and supports reading program input.
+  - in an **_external terminal_**: similar as the integrated terminal but the terminal runs outside of the development tool.

-- [**attach**](./specification#Requests_Attach): the debug adapter connects to an already running program.
+- [**attach**](./specification#Requests_Attach) request: the debug adapter connects to an already running program.
 Here the end user is responsible for launching and terminating the program.

 Since arguments for both requests are highly dependent on a specific debugger and debug adapter implementation, the Debug Adapter Protocol does not specify any arguments for these requests.
 Instead the development tool is expected to get information about debugger specific arguments from elsewhere (e.g. contributed by some plugin or extension mechanism)